SergeyObodovskiy/knabble-chart/README.md

 - Ability to select portions of the line via left-click-and-drag, highlighting the selected dots in a different color
 - Allow each dot to be left-click-and-dragged verticallyresulting in a corresponding change in the chart line

-**Note: It was hard to make too brushes to work together on the same chart (because only one layer is active for events), so I had to make extra functionality for the area selecting.**
+**Note: It was hard to make two brushes to work together on the same chart (because only one layer is active for events), so I had to make extra functionality for the area selecting.**

 ## Installation